Alipsa/simple-rest/README.md

             bearerHeader(jwtToken)
     );
     // getObjectList return a list of the type passed in as a parameter
-    // when the payload is a JSON array or Objects return response.getObjectList(Company.class);
+    // when the payload is a JSON array of Objects return response.getObjectList(Company.class);
   } catch (RestException e) {
     System.err.println("Failed to talk to server: " + e);